porres/pd-else/README.md

 ​	ELSE comes as a set of separate binaries and abstractions, so it works if you just add its folder to the path or use **[declare -path else]**.
 ELSE comes with a binary that you can use load via "Preferences => Startup" or with [declare -lib else], but all that this does is print information of what version of ELSE you have when you open Pd.
 You can also just load the 'else' external for that same purpose, check its help file.

-​	It's important to stress this release needs Pd Vanilla 0.52-1 or above ("Pd Extended"/"Purr Data" aren't supported).
+​	It is important to stress this library runs in Pd Vanilla 0.52-1 or above and is not compatible to forks like the long dead "Pd Extended" and its new reincarnations "Pd-L2ork/Purr Data".
+Nevertheless, ELSE is included in the PlugData fork --> <https://github.com/timothyschoen/PlugData>.

 --------------------------------------------------------------------------